DavidCdeB/supercell_generator_oldie/README.md

       a1x_SC = e11 * a1x + E12[0] * a2x + E13[0:-1] * a3x

-How could achieve this goal?
+How could we achieve this goal?

 The final result would be to save in a file the candidates that satisfy Eq.
 67 in this way: